 Application 5.5.
-The lawn grass is rectified by a cylinder of mass 65 kg rolling at constant velocity under a force P = 90 N acting along the arm AC as shown in figure 5.22.
+The grass of the lawn is compacted by a 65 kg cylinder rolling at constant velocity thanks to a force P = 90 N acting along the arm AC, as shown in Figure 5.22.
 Calculate the value of the coefficient of rolling friction.